Curate datasets [image: .md][image]

 Schemas ensure data consistency by defining:

-* What "Feature"s (dimensions) exist in your dataset
+* Which features exist in your dataset

 * What data types those features should have